Spectrum TV Essentials is a live TV streaming service that includes over 70 entertainment, lifestyle and children’s networks. But there’s a catch.

 Sometimes also called a “broadband nutrition label,” a broadband label is a set of clear facts and prices related to an internet service that would be featured on an internet provider’s marketing materials at point of sale.
 This measure is not yet an active mandate from the FCC.
 For now, it is a proposed measure that has yet to go through more rounds of revision and approval.

 The broadband label initiative from the FCC is not yet active.
-However, if the measures currently in motion are approved, then you’ll be able to find broadband “nutrition” labels on an internet provider’s marketing materials at point of sale.
+However, if the measures currently in motion are approved, then you’ll be able to find broadband “nutrition” labels on an internet provider’s marketing materials at point of sale BEFORE you purchase service from that provider.

-What is the point of a broadband label?
+What is the point of a broadband consumer label?

 The method of labeling broadband provider plans is geared toward helping consumers make more informed decisions about their internet plan purchases.
 This might be achieved by providing customers with a label containing clear prices and service parameters before the moment of purchase so that customers know what they are buying before committing a subscription.